 If your ferro rod is going to be part of your Everyday Carry, you probably don’t want a goliath rod to carry around.
 However, if you are just getting started, I’d suggest that you get a larger ferro rod to practice with.
 It will be easier to hone your technique with the larger ferro rod.

 Once you receive your ferro rod in the mail, you’ll notice that it has a black coating on it.
 This is to prevent rust.
 You’ll need to scrape some of this off.
 You should be able to see a shiny area where you are scraping.

 Choosing a Striker

 While the quality of the ferro rod doesn’t matter too much, the quality of the striker (aka scraper) does matter!

 The small, flimsy strikers that come with cheap ferro rods are don’t give you much control.
 The edges of these also aren’t very sharp, so you won’t be able to make many sparks.

 Remember, the key to using a ferro rod is strong, controlled strokes!
 You’ll need a good scraper to do this.

 The best striker for a ferro rod is the back of your fixed-blade survival knife (read about survival knives here).

 NEVER STRIKE A FERRO ROD WITH YOUR KNIFE BLADE!

 Doing this will cause your knife to get dull very quickly.
 Instead, you should use the flat, squared-off back edge of the blade.
-Hopefully you’ve chosen a survival knife which does have a 90-degree edge on the spine.
+Hopefully you’ve chosen a survival knife that does have a 90-degree edge on the spine.

 Alternatively, the saw blade on a multi-tool makes a great ferro rod striker.
 The saw blade is strong but flexible, thus giving it good drag across the surface of the ferro rod.